 French Dip Sandwiches

-Caramelized onions, mushrooms and Muenster cheese add extra flavor to these easy-to-make French Dip sandwiches.
+This recipe uses caramelized onions, mushrooms and creamy Muenster cheese to add extra flavor to a classic French Dip sandwich.
+Serve with oven roasted potato wedges and cole slaw.

 - 1 pound rare roast beef, thinly sliced (see notes)